“Be kind, everyone you meet is fighting a hard battle.“

 To finish up, here’s a wonderful short video that perfectly illustrates the awesome power of kindness and compassion…

-Note: You can watch the video at full screen by clicking the little “square” icon after it pops up in the lower right corner of the video window.
+Note: You can watch the video at full screen by clicking the little “square” icon in the lower right corner of the video.